 - Can be bulky in some cards

-This is the most widely used cooling solution used for majority of the graphics cards.
-In active cooling a fan is used with heatsink to cool down the graphics card and this combo is known as HSF or Heatsink Fan.
-This type of cooling is used on many graphics cards ranging from budget-end, mid-range and high-end graphics cards.
+This is the most widely used cooling solution used for the majority of the graphics cards.
+In active cooling, a fan is used with a heatsink to cool down the graphics card and this combo is known as HSF or Heatsink Fan.
+This type of cooling is used on many graphics cards ranging from budget-end, mid-range, and high-end graphics cards.
 The number of fans on the graphics cards depends on the manufacturer and the card itself.

-Some graphics cards come with single fan, some with dual fans and some with triple fans.
-In general more fans means better overall cooling performance and better overclocking capability.
-The speed or RPM of the fan in graphics card is controlled automatically by the graphics card.
-If the graphics card is at idle or has lower temperature then the fan speed will be lower and during heavy work or gaming the fan speed is bumped to maximum value giving the maximum performacne.
-You can also control the fan speed manually using good overclocking softwares.
-Also you can tweak other settings of the graphics card using these tools.
+Some graphics cards come with a single fan, some with dual fans, and some with triple fans.
+In general, more fans mean better overall cooling performance and better overclocking capability.
+The speed or RPM of the fan in a graphics card is controlled automatically by the graphics card.
+If the graphics card is idle or has a lower temperature, then the fan speed will be lower and during heavy work or gaming, the fan speed is bumped to maximum value giving the maximum performance.
+You can also control the fan speed manually using good overclocking software.
+Also, you can tweak other settings of the graphics card using these tools.

 - Better Cooling